Are you a public servant or politician, looking for new ways to involve citizens in policy-making in your community?

 Constitutional law adviser to the Irish Citizens’ Assembly,

-The Summer School is so inspirational.
+The Autumn School is so inspirational.
 When you think you’re the only one, you meet all these people who stimulate your thinking and learning.
 Really great stuff, very practical too.
 The warmth, the solidarity... it’s wonderful!

 former UK Member of Parliament for Labour (1987-2017),